-We slowly (but hopefully relentlessly) pursue more sustainable lifestyles.
-And urban infrastructures, as a consequence, seem to follow suit.
-In the next few years, electric car charging stations will pop up on street corners, and smart benches that use solar energy to power WiFi hotspots will also pop up.
+Let's slowly (but hopefully inexorably) pursue more sustainable lifestyles.
+And urban infrastructure, by extension, seems to follow suit.
+In the coming years, charging stations for electric cars will appear on street corners, and smart benches that use solar energy to power WiFi hotspots will also appear.

 The architect Peter Kuczia has reinterpreted the typical cycle paths in a sustainable way and conceived Solar Veloroute.
 It is a multifunctional photovoltaic path and a structure for pedestrians and motorcyclists of the city.